KyTDK/Moderator-Bot/README.md

 * **Private API Pool**
   Users can contribute OpenAI keys (encrypted) to a shared pool to increase moderation capacity.
 Guild-level keys are not used.

 ---

+## 🧩 Captcha Verification

+Require new members to complete a captcha before they can see or interact with the rest of your server.
+Moderator Bot DMs the verification link (with a public channel fallback) and automatically cleans up pending sessions when members leave.
+On success, it can grant roles or run other onboarding actions; on failure, it enforces your chosen punishments and logs the outcome.

+### 🔧 Configuration:

+* `/settings set name=captcha-verification-enabled value=true` – Turn captcha verification on or off.
+* `/settings set name=captcha-grace-period value=10m` – Control how long newcomers have to finish the captcha.
+* `/settings set name=captcha-max-attempts value=3` – Limit how many attempts a user gets before failure actions trigger.
+* `/settings set name=pre-captcha-roles role=@Visitor` – Assign temporary roles while members are awaiting verification.
+* `/settings set name=captcha-success-actions value="give_role:Member"` – Run success actions (e.g., grant roles, clear timeouts) after completion.
+* `/settings set name=captcha-success-message value="Welcome aboard!"` – DM a custom message after a user passes.
+* `/settings set name=captcha-failure-actions value="timeout:1d"` – Apply disciplinary actions when the captcha is failed.

+### 📜 Logging:

+* `/channels set type=Captcha channel=#mod-logs` – Choose where captcha pass/fail embeds are posted.

+---